EvolEcolGroup/tidygenclust/README.md

 ## Overview of functionality

 On overview of the functionality of `tidygenclust` and its integration with `tidypopgen` is provided in the overview vignette.
-A mode detailed description of how to align multiple runs of clustering and compare them is provided in the vignette `clumppling overview`.
+A more detailed description of how to align multiple runs of clustering and compare them is provided in the vignette `clumppling overview`.